missKatiaPunter/fetch-intro/README.md

 The frontend code is also stored on the server but it is interpreted by the browser, the client.

+The backend deals with things such as customer and product data stored in the database.

+However, some organisations allow frontend developers use their backend services and this is called open APIs.

 ![Front and back](/frontback.jpg)

 ## Explore DOG CEO API